Skip to Main Content

 Turkish meals structured around meze are among the more guest-friendly formats in Mediterranean cooking, particularly for tables that want to cover a lot of ground without committing to a single preparation.
 Cold meze typically arrive first: hummus, ezme (spiced tomato and walnut), cacık (yogurt with cucumber and dried mint), stuffed grape leaves, and haydari (thick yogurt with herbs) are the anchors.
 Warm meze follow, and the main proteins anchor the back half of the meal.
 This format rewards tables of four or more, where the breadth of the spread becomes the point.

-For the dining room specifically, the ordering logic that works leading at Turkish restaurants of this type is to resist treating the meze as starters and the kebab as the meal.
+For the dining room specifically, the ordering logic that works well at Turkish restaurants of this type is to resist treating the meze as starters and the kebab as the meal.
 The meze are the meal.
 A well-constructed cold meze selection alongside good bread and a couple of warm additions often outperforms the grilled proteins as a representative sample of what the kitchen does well.
-That is a useful frame to bring to Bosphorus regardless of what the menu specifically offers.
+That is a useful frame to bring to Bosphorus.

 Winter Garden's Dining Position and Where This Fits